 The Meiji Constitution had stipulated that only the emperor had the authority to revise Japan's constitution.
 On November 3, 1946, Emperor Hirohito announced the new constitution, so that the Japanese people would see it as legitimate.

 After the new constitution was promulgated, government officials presented it to the Japanese people, traveling across the country to disseminate publications explaining what the document meant for Japanese citizens.
-For example, twenty million copies of one publication, A New Constitution, a Bright Society, circulated in 1947.

 The postwar constitution changed the way the Japanese were governed and also spurred social change.
 Some of the biggest changes include the role of the emperor, the role of the military and use of military power, and women's rights.

-The 1947 constitution changed the emperor's role from head of state to symbol of the Japanese people.
+Hirohito remained emperor long into the postwar period, and his reign, the Showa era, bridged Japan’s momentous prewar and postwar transformations.
 His official duties became largely ceremonial.
-The emperor receives the credentials of foreign ambassadors sent to Japan and sends Japanese ambassadors abroad with his blessing.
-He also still opens each session of the Diet.
+The emperor receives the credentials of foreign ambassadors sent to Japan, sends Japanese ambassadors abroad with his blessing, and opens each session of the Diet.

-The 1947 constitution's most celebrated innovation was Article 9.
-By the time the constitution came into effect, Japan's imperial military had been dismantled and its leaders tried for war crimes.
+The 1947 constitution’s most celebrated innovation was Article 9.
+By the time the constitution came into effect, Japan’s imperial military had been dismantled and its leaders tried for war crimes.
 A new military was created in 1954, named the Self-Defense Forces (SDF), with the mission of defending Japan.
-A new agency, the Defense Agency, was created under the prime minister's office to manage defense planning.
+Today, Japan’s SDF works with partners around the globe.

 The new constitution banned members of the military from the highest positions of government (Article 66).
-Japan's military was placed under the direct authority of democratically elected officials.
+Japan’s military was placed under the direct authority of democratically elected officials.
+A new agency, the Defense Agency, was created under the prime minister’s office to manage defense planning.

-Japan signed a bilateral security treaty with the United States in 1951, allowing U.S. forces to remain on Japanese soil.
-The Korean War brought the dangers of the Cold War close to home for many Japanese.
 Throughout the 1950s, Japanese citizens grew increasingly unhappy with the continued U.S. military presence.
 In 1957, the killing of an elderly Japanese woman by a U.S. Army guard drew national outrage and demands to end the extraterritoriality that protected U.S. military personnel from Japanese prosecution.

-Japan had rebuilt its military by the early 1970s, and civilian planners in the Defense Agency announced the first National Defense Program in 1976.
-Defense Agency Director General Michita Sakata declared the SDF to be a "small but significant force" and opened a dialogue with Washington on how to ensure the defense of Japan.
+Japan had rebuilt its military by the early 1970s, and civilian planners in the Defense Agency announced the first National Defense Program Outline in 1976.
+Defense Agency Director General Michita Sakata declared the SDF to be a “small but significant force” and opened a dialogue with Washington on how to ensure the defense of Japan.
 The 1978 Guidelines for Japan-U.S. Defense Cooperation became the first statement of how U.S. and Japanese forces would work together.

 After the Cold War ended, Japan began sending the SDF to contribute to global coalitions, including UN peacekeeping.
-The SDF's first such mission was to Cambodia in 1992.
-As of 2018, Japan has participated in nine UN peacekeeping missions.
+The SDF’s first such mission was to Cambodia in 1992.
+As of 2020, Japan has participated in nine UN peacekeeping missions.
 The SDF also joined the U.S.-led coalition in Iraq and the anti-piracy mission in the Gulf of Aden.

 In 2014 the Abe cabinet reinterpreted the constitution as allowing for "collective self-defense," described as the use of force on others' behalf if Japan's security was threatened.
 The following year, the government presented legislation to the Diet that specified how this reinterpretation would be implemented, which drew both citizen protest and parliamentary opposition.
 The legislation passed the upper house by a vote of 148 to 90 on September 19.

-In 2014 the Abe cabinet introduced a new initiative, dubbed "womenomics," to encourage more women to participate in the Japanese economy and prompt Japanese companies to address gender inequality in hiring and promoting women.
 But other social norms continue to shape the lives of Japanese women.
-Not until 2007 did Japanese women legally gain access to their husbands' pensions when they divorced, and still today Japanese women cannot use their own last names after marriage.
+Not until 2007 did Japanese women legally gain access to their husbands’ pensions when they divorced, and still today Japanese women cannot use their own last names after marriage.